All Episodes

 I do.

-Uh, but uh my business doesn't require votes.
+But my business doesn't require votes.

-Uh and the regime's targeted the regime has targeted my business my industry.
+The regime has targeted my industry.

-The regime has targeted my uh now getting audience is not the same as getting votes.
+Now, getting audience is not the same as getting votes.

-It's a f it's a whole different whole different manner, Snodley.
+It's a whole different manner, Snoop Lee.

-The point is the president's targeted my industry.
+The point is, the president's targeted my industry.

 He's targeted me personally.

-But it's apparently politics is a different world, and I don't pretend to want to be part of that world.
+But apparently politics is a different world, and I don't pretend to want to be part of that world.

 I mean, I couldn't live that way.

-I also couldn't do it because of all the people want their hands in, have a hand in policy, they give you money and expect to have some control over what you think and what you say.
+I also couldn't do it because of all the people who want their hands in, have a hand in policy.

 It's a tough job.

-It uh it really is, but Barton was following his instincts.
+But Barton was following his instincts.

 Grab Soundbite 16.

-Let's um let's go in in order here.
+Let's go in order here.

-This is this is Barton.
+This is Barton.

 Barton, this is a portion of what he said.